Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 6) Local college events (lectures, concerts, readings)

-What the math looks like: Go to a campus talk, then debrief over homemade snacks at someone’s place.
-It scratches the “going out” itch.
+What the layout looks like: Go to a campus talk, then debrief over homemade snacks at someone’s place.
+It scratches the “going out” itch without any of the dinner-show pressure.

-8) Farmers market “walk-around” (with a cash cap)
+8) Farmers market “walk-around” (with a soft cap)

 9) Big-box store café seating (unsexy, effective)